Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/docker-meadowlark/readme.md

      want to filter on a particular entity type, such as `studentUniqueId: exists`.

+## MongoDB network setup

+MongoDB replica sets require the hostname in the connection string to match the hostname of each node.
+Because the container hostnames are mongo1, mongo2 and mongo3, add the following line to your hosts file:

+`127.0.0.1 mongo1 mongo2 mongo3`

 ## Browsing MongoDB
-[MongoDB Compass](https://www.mongodb.com/docs/compass/current/) is a freely available UI tool for browsing and importing data into MongoDB. `mongodb://localhost:27017` is the connection string to use for this MongoDB instance.
+[MongoDB Compass](https://www.mongodb.com/docs/compass/current/) is a freely available UI tool for browsing and importing data into MongoDB. `mongodb://mongo1:27017,mongo2:27018,mongo3:27019` is the connection string to use for this MongoDB replica set.
 Login/password security is disabled in the default MongoDB container configuration.